bupticybee/TexasHoldemSolverJava/README.md

 ## Introduction

 A open sourced, efficient Texas Hold'em and short deck solver.
+See this [Introduction video](https://www.youtube.com/watch?v=tf34v0fCvi0) for more.

 ![algs](img/solving.gif)